Updated: Oct 27, 2021

 The flu vaccine CANNOT cause the flu.
 The vaccine used to produce an immune response is either a killed virus or just part of the virus, therefore, not the full virus capable of multiplying and causing illness.
 Most common side effects are soreness at the injection site and redness.
 One can also get a low-grade fever, body and muscle aches or fatigue, but these are not as common.
 Remember, we are mostly inside during colder months, so we pass along many other respiratory viral illnesses and bacteria that are also very common and take a week or two to multiply and cause symptoms.

 So who should not get the flu vaccine?
-There aren’t too many people that should avoid the flu shot.
+There are not too many people that should avoid the flu shot.
 Children younger than 6 months and people with severe, life-threatening allergies to the vaccine or any of its ingredients should avoid the flu shot.